IFC (American TV channel): 2012 Dish Network carriage dispute

+Recent history

+On January 9, 2014, it was announced that the channel's full name had been retired, and that the name IFC would officially have no meaning.
+On November 15, 2016, AMC Networks acquired a minority stake in comedy video website and film and television production company Funny or Die, with plans to integrate it with IFC.
+On April 27, 2018, the company later acquired a majority stake in comedy venue operator Levity Live.

+In February 2025, AMC Networks reported a $269 million domestic impairment charge related to its portfolio of U.S. cable networks, including IFC Films, citing an industry-wide decline in the value of traditional linear television assets.

+In May 2025, as part of its 25th anniversary preparations, IFC Films unveiled a new logo incorporating the full name Independent Film Company, along with a custom sonic logo created by Adam Ad-Rock Horovitz of the Beastie Boys.

 Programming

 IFC primarily airs comedy and horror-genre programming, including both original and acquired series and films.
-Original programming currently in-production include Documentary Now!, Sherman's Showcase, and British co-production Year of the Rabbit.
+Original programming produced for the channel over the years include Documentary Now!, Sherman's Showcase, WKUK, and British co-production Year of the Rabbit.

 International version

 Canada

 The Canadian version of the Independent Film Channel launched on August 15, 2001, under the ownership of Salter Street Films, under a brand licensing agreement with Rainbow Media.
 Alliance Atlantis acquired the channel in December 2001, through its purchase of Salter Street Films.
 On January 18, 2008, a joint venture between Canwest and Goldman Sachs Capital Partners known as CW Media, acquired control of IFC through its purchase of Alliance Atlantis' broadcasting assets, which were placed in a trust in August 2007.

 On October 27, 2010, IFC Canada's ownership changed again through Shaw Communications' acquisition of Canwest and Goldman Sachs' interest in CW Media.
 As with its U.S. namesake, the channel originally focused almost exclusively on smaller independent films.
-However, IFC Canada has broadened its programming focus to include more mainstream films from large production studios as the U.S. channel has done.
-It has also de-emphasized the use of the full Independent Film Channel name, instead using the IFC acronym, possibly due to the decrease in the number of independent films on its schedule.
+However, IFC Canada broadened its programming focus to include more mainstream films from large production studios, as the U.S. channel has done.
+It also de-emphasized the use of the full "Independent Film Channel" name, possibly due to the decrease in the number of independent films on its schedule.